 Chlamydia antibody testing can be used to screen women with an allergy to shellfish or iodinated contrast agents who cannot undergo an HSG.
 In women without risk factors for tubal disease, a negative test does not require further tubal assessment.
 If the test is positive, a sonohysterogram may be performed; presence of fluid in the cul-de-sac after intrauterine infusion of saline indicates patency of at least one tube.

-Assessment of the uterine cavity — In addition to assessment of tubal patency, HSG may identify developmental or acquired abnormalities of the uterine cavity with potential effects on fertility, such as submucous fibroids, a T-shaped cavity (associated with DES exposure), polyps, synechiae, and congenital müllerian anomalies (although HSG alone cannot reliably distinguish between a uterine septum or bicornuate uterus).
+Assessment of the uterine cavity — In addition to assessment of tubal patency, HSG may identify developmental or acquired abnormalities of the uterine cavity with potential effects on fertility, such as submucous fibroids, a T-shaped cavity (associated with DES exposure), polyps, synechiae, and congenital müllerian anomalies.
+An experienced ultrasonographer can usually distinguish between a uterine septum and a bicornuate uterus.
 Abnormalities found on HSG generally require further evaluation by other imaging modalities (ultrasonography or magnetic resonance imaging), hysteroscopy, or laparoscopy and referral to a reproductive endocrinologist.

 Ultrasonography is a useful test for evaluation of suspected leiomyomata, while saline infusion sonohysterography is the best imaging modality for detection of submucosal leiomyomas and is much better than routine ultrasonography for diagnosis of intrauterine adhesions, polyps, and congenital uterine anomalies .
 As discussed above, HyCoSy is a simple, time-efficient, and effective method for evaluation of tubal patency, the uterine cavity, and the myometrium .